Somewater/sbt-onebutton-deploy/README.md

 ## Requirements
 * Deployment tested on linux servers
 * SSH access to remote servers with required permissions
+* [unzip](http://www.info-zip.org/pub/infozip/) utility should be installed on all remote servers (installed by default on most linux distributions)

 ## License
 This project is licensed under the terms of the MIT license.